Jennifer Hodge de Silva

-Jennifer Hodge de Silva (28 January 1951 – 5 May 1989) was an African-Canadian filmmaker.
+Jennifer Hodge de Silva (28 January 1951 – 5 May 1989) was a Canadian filmmaker.
 Her film, Home Feeling: Struggle for a Community, revealed tensions between and police and residents of the Jane and Finch neighbourhood of Toronto.
 The residents were mainly immigrants from Jamaica and Africa.
 She worked consistently with national organizations such the National Film Board of Canada (NFB) and the Canadian Broadcasting Corporation (CBC).
 She was the first black filmmaker to do so.

 Career

 In 1978 she worked with Terence Macartney-Filgate on the film Fields of Endless Day as assistant director and associate producer while she was a student.
 The next year she worked with him again as associate producer of the CBC documentary Dieppe 1942.
 She covered stories about the lives of Chinese-Canadian immigrants and Indigenous artists and covered social issues in diverse neighbourhoods.